Museum of the Moving Image, London: Museum interpretation

 Interpretation was done through graphics, interactive exhibits, recreated environments, models, six 35 mm film projections using endless loop platters, two 16 mm film projections, two 70 mm projectors, and over 70 LaserDisc players for video playback.
 There was also a group of six actors dressed in period costume (e.g. a Victorian magic lanternist and a Hollywood director).

 A few months before MOMI opened in 1988, the animator Chuck Jones was invited to create a chase sequence directly onto the high walls of the museum.
 Jones spent several days working on high scaffolding to create the work.
 At the lowest level on a door was a smaller drawing (not part of the chase) which Jones used to try out the pens.

 Animation played an important role in MOMI.
 Channel Four funded the Channel Four/MOMI animator in residence scheme.
 Winners of the competition developed a short film in the 'goldfish bowl', a three-meter (10') square glass box; this allowed the public to see the animator's every move.
 Over forty films were produced and they won many awards worldwide.

-Prior to opening, the museum bought Marilyn Monroe's black dress from Some Like it Hot, for £19,800.
+Prior to opening, the museum bought Marilyn Monroe's black dress from the 1959 film Some Like It Hot, for £19,800.
 The event featured on the front pages of many UK newspapers.

 There was a busy education department with two education rooms and a small cinema for special events.
 The museum was available for private hire for corporate events or parties.